danwing/referee/draft-wing-settle-referee.md

 its cache.

-Internally, a client might form a unique identity for a local domain server as hostname (e.g., printer.local) combined with the identity of the Referee, such as the Referee's public key fingerprint.
-In this way, when the client is on a different network (which will have a different Referee), a server name collision (e.g., local.printer) will result in a unique internal identity for that server -- keeping all the server-specific data separate (e.g., web forms, passwords, local storage, etc.).
+Internally, a client might form a unique identity for a local domain server as hostname (e.g., printer.local) combined with the identity of the Referee, such as the Referee's public key fingerprint (if not signed by a global Certification Authority) or the Referee's name (if signed by a global Certification Authority).
+In this way, when the client is on a different network (which will have a different Referee), a server name collision (e.g., local.printer) will result in a unique internal identity for that server -- keeping all the server-specific data separate for those two servers on different networks (e.g., web forms, passwords, local storage, etc.)

 ## Revoking Authorization